TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 MB suit (male) options added: Soviet All, PF All - randomly chooses suit from all options of that type including unique.

 New for r131:
-Fix: Hang at FOB load screen, thanks SoullessMadness for the report.
+Fixed: Hang at FOB load screen, thanks SoullessMadness for the report.
 FOB defense hang on load unconfirmed since it's harder to test.

 Soldier Parameters option: Hearing distance scale